cocos2d/cocos2d-objc/templates/README-templates.txt

 ------------------

-The Xcode4 template format is not documented, so the the current templates doesn't have all the power of the Xcode3 templates.
+The Xcode4 template format is not documented, so the current templates doesn't have all the power of the Xcode3 templates.
 Once the format is documented, more functionality will be added.